2022 Alabama House of Representatives election: District 96

-First term incumbent Republican Representative Matt Simpson was challenged by teacher Danielle Duggar in the Republican primary, narrowly winning his seat back.
+First-term incumbent Republican representative Matt Simpson was challenged by teacher Danielle Duggar in the Republican primary, narrowly winning his seat back.
 No Libertarians or Democrats filed to run for the seat, leaving Simpson unopposed in the general election.

 Endorsements

 District 97

-Third term incumbent Democratic Representative Adline Clarke ran unopposed in the 97th district.
+Third-term incumbent Democratic representative Adline Clarke ran unopposed in the 97th district.

 Endorsements

 District 98

-Third term incumbent Democratic Representative Napoleon Bracy Jr. ran unopposed in the 98th district.
+Third-term incumbent Democratic representative Napoleon Bracy Jr. ran unopposed in the 98th district.

 Endorsements

 District 99

-First term incumbent Democratic Representative Sam Jones. was challenged by Levi Wright, Jr. in the Democratic primary.
+First-term incumbent Democratic representative Sam Jones. was challenged by Levi Wright Jr. in the Democratic primary.
 It was almost like the primary didn't happen.
 Jones went unopposed in the general election.

 Endorsements

 District 100

-Eleventh term incumbent Republican Representative Victor Gaston opted to forgo reelection in favor of retirement.
+Eleventh-term incumbent Republican representative Victor Gaston opted to forgo reelection in favor of retirement.
 Optometrist Mark Shirey, Alabama Law Enforcement Agency officer Joe Piggott and teacher Pete Kupfer all ran in the primary to replace Gaston.
 No candidate gained over half of the votes, so Kupfer and Shirey advanced to a runoff.
 Shirey managed to win the runoff and went on to face Libertarian nominee Peyton Warren in the general election.

 Endorsements

 District 101

-Second term incumbent Republican Representative Chris Pringle ran unopposed in the 101st district.
+Second-term incumbent Republican representative Chris Pringle ran unopposed in the 101st district.

 Endorsements

 District 102

-First term incumbent Republican Representative Shane Stringer ran unopposed in the 102nd district.
+First-term incumbent Republican representative Shane Stringer ran unopposed in the 102nd district.

 Endorsements

 District 103

-First term incumbent Democratic Representative Barbara Drummond ran unopposed in the 103rd district.
+First-term incumbent Democratic representative Barbara Drummond ran unopposed in the 103rd district.

 Endorsements

 District 104

-Third term incumbent Republican Representative Margie Wilcox has represented the 104th District since February 2014.
-Jon Dearman was nominated by the Libertarian Party and is contesting the district in the general election.
+Third-term incumbent Republican representative Margie Wilcox had represented the 104th District since February 2014.
+Jon Dearman was nominated by the Libertarian Party and contested the district in the general election.

 Endorsements

 District 105

-First term incumbent Republican Representative Chip Brown has represented the 105th District since 2018.
-He is running for reelection.
+First-term incumbent Republican representative Chip Brown had represented the 105th District since 2018.
+He was running for reelection.
 Mobile native Mark Lewis was nominated by the Libertarian Party to contest the district in the general election.